THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: "Served with a ginger chili pepper soy sauce.
 Steamed or pan-fried."

 P.F.
 Chang's serves scrumptious shrimp dumplings.
 Mounds of shrimp and other yummy ingredients are wrapped in wonton wrappers and steamed.
 You can also order them pan-fried, which makes the bottom of each little package a nice crispy brown.
 The dumplings are served with a soy-based dipping sauce that can be cloned by combining six ingredients in a saucepan.
 You don't have to be concerned about the size of the shrimp you buy for my P.F.
-Chang's Shrimp Dumplings recipe, since you're going to purée the shrimp in a food processor.
+Chang's Shrimp Dumplings copycat recipe, since you're going to purée the shrimp in a food processor.
 Oh, by the way, you'll need a food processor to purée the shrimp.

 I've hacked a ton of dishes from P.F.
 Chang's.
 Find your favorites here.